-In the high-temperature limit, a common model assumes that the TLF is thermally activated such that the average switching time [defined as the inverse of the average switching rates $2/\qty(\Gamma_{01} + \Gamma_{10})$] $\tau(E_{b},\Delta E, T) \propto e^{E_{b}/k_{B}T}/\cosh \qty(\Delta E/2 k_B T )$ \cite{dutta1981low, kirton1989noise}, where $E_{b}$ is an activation barrier energy.
-In the low-temperature limit, where reservoir-assisted tunneling dominates, two common models involve TLFs coupled to phonon or electron reservoirs.
-In these cases, the average switching time is given by $\tau(\Delta E,T) \propto \Delta E^{a} \tanh(\Delta E/2 k_B T)$, where the exponent $a$ may be equal to $+1$ ($-1$) for the interaction with electrons (phonons) \cite{phillips1987two,Paladino2014} and $\Delta E$ is the energy difference between TLF states.
-For the case of a TLF interacting with a phonon reservoir (e.g. $a=-1$), the switching time decreases with the energy splitting.
+In the high-temperature limit, a common model assumes that the TLF is thermally activated such that the average switching time, defined as the inverse of the average switching rates $2/\qty(\Gamma_{01} + \Gamma_{10})$, $\tau(E_{b},\Delta E, T) \propto e^{E_{b}/k_{B}T}/\cosh \qty(\Delta E/2 k_B T )$ \cite{dutta1981low, kirton1989noise}, where $E_{b}$ is an activation barrier energy.
+Our data, which show that the switching time increases with the energy bias, are inconsistent with a pure thermal-activation model.

+In the low-temperature limit, where reservoir-assisted tunneling dominates, two common models involve two-level tunneling states coupled to phonon or electron reservoirs.
+In these cases, the average switching time is given by $\tau(\Delta E,T) \propto \Delta E^{a} \tanh(\Delta E/2 k_B T)$, where the exponent $a$ may be equal to $+1$ ($-1$) for the interaction with electrons (phonons) \cite{phillips1987two,Paladino2014} and $\Delta E$ is the energy difference between two states.
+For the case of a tunneling system interacting with a phonon reservoir (e.g. $a=-1$), the switching time decreases with the energy splitting.
 Depending on phonon characteristics and geometry, the phonon-induced relaxation time may decay even faster as a function of energy difference, with $a<-1$ \cite{Fedichkin2004}.

-Surprisingly, our data for this TLF indicate an increased switching time with increased energy bias (Fig.~\ref{fig:comp}c).
-A tempting explanation for charge noise in quantum dots involves double-well-potential defects in gate oxide layers that switch between two states via pure phonon-assisted tunneling.
-This picture is not consistent with our data for this TLF.
-Our data for this TLF are also inconsistent with a picture in which a thermally activated defect experiences a changing asymmetry as a result of gate-voltage changes because such a model also predicts decreasing switching time with increased asymmetry.
-The qualitative features in our data are consistent with electron-assisted tunneling, which predicts an increased switching time with increasing detuning.
+Our data are also inconsistent with such a phonon-mediated tunneling model (Fig.~\ref{fig:comp}c), because the switching time increases with the bias.
+A tempting explanation for charge noise in quantum dots involves double-well-potential defects in gate oxide layers that switch between two states via pure phonon-assisted tunneling, but this picture is not consistent with our data for this TLF.
+Instead, the qualitative features in our data are consistent with electron-assisted tunneling, which predicts an increased switching time with increasing detuning.